Alarming levels of drug-resistant TB found worldwide

 TB is a bacterial infection that destroys patients' lung tissue, making them cough and sneeze and spread germs through the air.
 Experts say anyone with active TB can easily infect another 10 to 15 people a year.

-The World Health Organization (WHO) predicts more than 2 million people will contract MDR TB by 2015.
+The World Health Organisation (WHO) predicts more than 2 million people will contract MDR TB by 2015.

 In their research, Dalton and colleagues found rates of resistance varied widely between countries.